Best Ham Radio for Beginners – Radios That Get You on the Air

 Interestingly, this is a dual-watch receiver.
-This means that it monitors 2 frequencies simultaneously (even on different bands).
+This means that it monitors two frequencies simultaneously (even on different bands).

 You can also use this switch to scan for channels, frequencies, DTS tones, and CTCSS.

-We also like that this radio offers you 3 power output options depending on how far you want to transmit; 1w, 4w, and 7w.
+We also like that this radio offers you three power output options depending on how far you want to transmit; 1w, 4w, and 7w.

 Lastly, this radio has a more solid and seemingly sturdy case for the outdoors.
 Its backlit display, large buttons, and 1w speaker (largest so far) all make it quite hard to beat, in my opinion.